 If you’re not sure your relationship or marriage is really over, do take my comprehensive Relationship Compatibility Test first.

 This test will help you to think through what’s wrong and what’s still right in your relationship.
 You may find that there’s still hope of recovery – or discover that it really is time to go your own way.

 Do you think or hope there is still a chance that the two of you could work it out and avoid a breakup?
 Then get my Loving Communication Kit for Couples.
 The kit contains a bundle of action-packed, solution-focussed, relationship saving tools.

 5 common mistakes to avoid when you want to end a long term relationship

 You'll want to end your relationship or marriage as gently and smoothly as possible, even if you've been having relationship problems and falling out of love for a long time.

 "Why would I?" you might ask.
-Well, the rougher the ending...
+Well, the more thoughtless the ending...

 - the longer it takes for everybody to move on (particularly your children)

-- the more damage to everybody's dignity and self-esteem, with long-term consequences for their and your mental and emotional well-being
+- the more damage it causes to everybody's dignity and self-esteem.
+This has long-term consequences for everyone's mental and emotional well-being

 - the higher the cost (think two houses, two cars, childcare, lawyers, etc)